csci-1301/csci-1301.github.io/lectures/080_decisions_booleans_and_comparisons/readme.md

 My major is Computer Science: True
 ```

-Remember that C# is case-sensitive, and that applies to the equality operators as well: for C#, the string `Thomas` is not the same as the string `thomas`, and similarly for characters.
+Remember that C# is case-sensitive, and that applies to the equality operators as well: for C#, the string `Thomas` is not the same as the string `thomas`.
+This also holds for characters like `a` versus `A`.

 ```
 Console.WriteLine("C# is case-sensitive for string comparison: " + ("thomas" != "Thomas"));